synopsys-sig/synopsys-extension/README.md

 Synopsys Security Scan Extension available in the Azure DevOps Marketplace is the recommended solution for integrating Coverity into Azure pipeline.
 The extension will download the Synopsys Bridge CLI, execute a scan, and offers post-scan features such as break-the-build quality gates and PR comments.

-Here's an example piepline for Coverity scan using the Synopsys Synopsys Security Scan:
+Here's an example pipeline for Coverity scan using the Synopsys Synopsys Security Scan:

 ```yaml
 trigger: